-In this final part of the chain, image manipulation may still be needed for ad insertion, 'squeeze & tease', channel logo insertion, etc. PQ10 or HLG10 can again follow roughly similar workflow methods as used for HD programming as they require only signaling describing the transfer function and color space.
+In this final part of the chain, image manipulation may still be needed for ad insertion, 'squeeze & tease', channel logo insertion, etc. PQ10 or HLG10 can again follow roughly similar workflow methods as used for HD programming as they require only signaling describing the transfer function and system colorimetry.

-HEVC Main 10 Profile, 10-bit [26] is recommended as the only final distribution or emission codec as shown in Table 16 below, as all UHD decoders support HEVC.
+HEVC20 Main 10 Profile, 10-bit [26] is recommended as the only final distribution or emission codec as shown in Table 16 below, as all UHD decoders support HEVC.

-&lt;sup>19 For use in China, the AVS2 codec, Main10 profile, is used in lieu of HEVC.
+20 For use in China, the AVS2 codec, Main10 profile, is used in lieu of HEVC.
 See Annex E: AVS2.

-Table 16 Final Distribution Bitrates and Key Parameters
+Table 16 Final Distribution Bitrates and Key Parameter --